 1973 . .
 Rock band Queen released their debut

-single, in the UK. ( music & lyrics by their guitarist, Brian May)
+single, 'Keep Yourself Alive' in the UK.
+The music & lyrics were by Brian

-arrested by the highway patrol in Arkansas on charges of reckless
+Keith Richards was arrested by the highway patrol in Arkansas on charges of reckless

 2002 . .
 George Harrison's widow Olivia put

 the couple's home up for sale for £20m saying she couldn't bear to live

 with the memories of the attack by schizophrenic Michael Abram who broke into

 the house in 1999.

 performed a concert at Dallas' American Airlines Center despite an anonymous threat

 that group member Natalie Maines would be shot on stage, because of the controversy